 If you have a zero-turn riding lawnmower, an Ohio Steel SP4A snow plow blade should most definitely match its accessory requirements.
 Once you attach this snow plow to the unit, you’ll be able to adjust it in three angle options; left, right, and straight.

-- It can be operated through a simple foot lift
+- I love that it can be operated with just a simple foot lift.

 4. Arnold 19A30017OEM